 DB Shrug Variations

-Looking to add some variety to your training or need an alternative because of lack of equipment.
-You may be able to give these exercises a try:
+Looking to add some variety to your training or need an alternative because of a lack of equipment?
+You may be able to give these exercises a try.

 The most common variation of Dumbbell Shrugs is Barbell Shrugs.
 This works great if you don’t have dumbbells or just to add variation to your training program.
 The movement itself stays exactly the same.